Henry II, Count of Champagne: Crusade

 Henry asked for permission from his uncle Richard, who gave it promptly: however, since Richard was suspected of Conrad's murder, this raises further questions about the whole episode.
 Indeed, Henry, who was known to the Arabs as "al-kond Herri", later sought an alliance with the Hashshashin, and was invited to visit their fortress stronghold, al-Kahf.
 To demonstrate his authority, the grand master of the Hashshashin beckoned to two adherents, who immediately flung themselves from the ramparts to their deaths.
 The Hashshashin then offered to commit a murder for Henry, as an honour to their guest.
 Henry demurred, concluded the treaty, and departed.
 Patrick A. Williams has suggested Henry himself as a suspect in Conrad's murder, although it would have been a risky undertaking without his uncle's support.

 Henry died in 1197, falling from a window, one floor off the ground, at his palace in Acre.
-There are varying accounts in different manuscripts of the Old French Continuation of William of Tyre, also known as The Chronicle of Ernoul.
-The majority suggest that a window-lattice or balcony gave way as he leaned against it.
+There are varying accounts in different manuscripts of the Old French Continuation of William of Tyre.
+The majority suggest that a window lattice or balcony gave way as he leaned against it.
 A servant, possibly a dwarf named Scarlet, also fell, after trying to save him by catching hold of his hanging sleeve - he weighed too little to pull the king (who was tall and strongly built) back.
-Another version suggests that Henry had been watching a parade from the window, when a party of Pisan envoys entered the room.
+Another version suggests that Henry had been watching a parade from the window when a party of Pisan envoys entered the room.
 Turning to greet them, he stepped backwards and overbalanced.
 Whatever the exact circumstances, Henry was killed outright; the servant, who suffered a fractured femur, raised the alarm, but later died of his injury.
 Some accounts suggest that Henry might have survived if his servant had not landed on top of him.

 Legacy

-His widow Queen Isabella remarried soon after his death.
+Isabella remarried soon after Henry's death.
 Her fourth (and last) husband was Aimery of Lusignan, king of Cyprus.
 Henry's heir-general was his elder daughter Alice who was soon married to her stepbrother King Hugh I of Cyprus and whose heirs represent the senior line of counts of Champagne.

 Henry left behind several difficulties for Champagne.
-He had borrowed a great deal of money to finance his expedition to Jerusalem, and for his marriage; and the succession to the county of Champagne would later be contested by his daughters.
+He had borrowed a great deal of money to finance his expedition to Jerusalem, and for his marriage; and the succession to the county of Champagne would later be contested by his daughters, Alice and Philippa.
 In 1213, supporters of his nephew Theobald IV of Champagne alleged to a papal legate that the annulment of Isabella's marriage to Humphrey of Toron (who was still alive during her marriage to Henry) was invalid, and therefore the girls were illegitimate.
 However, this was questionable: the legitimacy of Isabella's daughter by Conrad, Maria, and the right of her descendants to the throne of Jerusalem was never challenged, and if Maria was legitimate, so too were Isabella's daughters by Henry.
 Theobald eventually had to buy off both Alice and Philippa at considerable cost.